zencart/documentation/content/user/new_user_topics/title_change_for_page_x.md

 ---
 title: How do I change the title of main_page=page_X?
-description: Zen Cart How do I change the title of main_page=page_X?
+description: Changing the name of PAGE_2, PAGE_3 or PAGE_4
 category: new_user_topics
 weight: 10
 ---